Canon T6i vs Nikon D3100

 It is notable that the T6i has a microphone port, which is missing on the D3100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T6i and the D3100 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the D3100 have been discontinued, but can regularly be found used on ebay.
 The D3100 was replaced by the Nikon D3200, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6i and D3100 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon D3100 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T6i or the Nikon D3100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.